populse/mia_processes/docs/source/documentation/preprocess/spm/Normalize12.rst

 **Inputs parameters:**

 - *image_to_align <=> subj.vol* [#label]_
     The image that the template (atlas) data is warped into alignment with.
 Mutually exclusive with *deformation_file* parameter.
-A pathlike object or string representing an existing file (valid extensions: [.img, .nii, .hdr]).
+A pathlike object or string representing an existing file (valid extensions in [.img, .nii, .hdr]).

     ::

       ex.

 - *deformation_file <=> subj.def*  [#label]_
     File y_*.nii containing 3 deformation fields for the deformation in x, y and z dimension.
 Mutually exclusive with *image_to_align* and *tpm* parameters.
-A pathlike object or string representing an existing file (valid extensions: [.img, .nii, .hdr]).
+A pathlike object or string representing an existing file (valid extensions in [.img, .nii, .hdr]).

     ::